401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 Advantages of target-date funds:

-• Complete automation—no decisions required after initial selection
+• Complete automation—no ongoing decisions required

-• Automatic rebalancing maintains target allocations
+• Automatic rebalancing maintains proper allocation

 Disadvantages of target-date funds:

-• Higher fees than simple index fund portfolios (0.4-0.9% vs 0.05-0.15%)
+• Higher fees compared to simple index fund portfolios (0.4–0.9% vs 0.05–0.15%)

 Diversification & The Cost of High Fees

-• 0.05% expense ratio (low-cost index fund): Ending balance $1,586,874
+• 0.05% expense ratio: $1,586,874

-• 0.75% expense ratio (average managed fund): Ending balance $1,410,694
+• 0.75% expense ratio: $1,410,694

 Rebalancing: Maintaining Your Target Allocation

-Tax Planning & Withdrawal Strategies
+Tax Planning & Withdrawal Strategies for Your 401k

 Tax-deferred (Traditional 401k, Traditional IRA, RRSP):

-• Contributions reduce current taxable income
+• Reduces current taxable income

-• Withdrawals taxed as ordinary income in retirement
+• Withdrawals taxed as income in retirement

 Roth-style (Roth 401k, Roth IRA, TFSA):